Research Reveals Insights Into Rare and Complex Diseases

 Caused by a genetic mutation, HO occurs in some FOP patients when excess skeletal tissue forms at abnormal locations outside the skeleton.
 Starting at 2 or 3 years old, HO begins in the upper body before developing down the torso and along the limbs and causing local inflammation.
 Once the bone forms, it is irreversible and can lead to loss of mobility, severe health complications, and shortened life expectancy.

-“The dream of every biomedical researcher is to go from the lab to the bedside and discover a treatment that improves the lives of patients,” said Maurizio Pacifici, PhD, director of Research in the Division of Orthopaedic Surgery.
+“The dream of every biomedical researcher is to go from the lab to the bedside and discover a treatment that improves the lives of patients,” said Maurizio Pacifici, PhD, director of Research in the Orthopedic Center.
 “We are very excited that Health Canada approved this drug and look forward to other countries doing the same, as the patients currently lack an effective treatment that will slow down or block their debilitating disease.”

 Palovarotene is manufactured by the pharmaceutical company Ipsen and is approved in Canada for females who are 8 years old and older, and for males who are 10 years old and older.
 In June, Ipsen reported the U.S. Food and Drug Administration accepted for Priority Review its resubmitted New Drug Application for investigational palovarotene for the treatment of FOP patients in the United States.